AdityaNG/nD_VQ_VAE/README.md

 ## Usage

-Below is an example of
+Below is an example of encoding temporal video data.
+Video data is 3D since it spans height and width as well as time.
+Note that the channels are each treated separately and does not count as a dimension.
 ```py
 from nd_vq_vae import NDimVQVAE